 Live in action!

-Variety Village hosted a Volt Hockey during March Break to introduce the sport to young athletes with disabilities.
+Variety hosted a Volt Hockey during March Break to introduce the sport to young athletes with disabilities.
 During the camp we had the Danish Volt Hockey champion, Nicklas Charlton and UB-Let representative Allan Johansen training six young athletes with disabilities how to play Volt Hockey and use the chairs.

 Volt Hockey Launch

 Thanks to our donors, we received over $100,000 to launch this new movement for inclusion in sport.
-Following a week-long VOLT Hockey Camp held over the March break, the players from Variety Village VOLT Hockey demonstrated their skills at the Volt Hockey Launch on Saturday, April 9, 2016.
+Following a week-long VOLT Hockey Camp held over the March break, the players from Variety Ontario VOLT Hockey demonstrated their skills at the Volt Hockey Launch on Saturday, April 9, 2016.